 Often regarded as the sweet spot for Rolex case sizes (for most of its history), some of Rolex’s most famous watch models came equipped with 36mm cases.
 As such, if you have a smaller wrist, you can choose from an extensive variety of 36mm Rolex watches.

 For an everyday dress watch, there’s the iconic Datejust 36 collection, boasting a host of material, dial, and bezel options.
-For example, you can go the straightforward route with a full steel version, fitted with domed bezel and a simple dial to showcase Rolex’s famous pairing of time and date functions.
-Alternatively, at the other end of the spectrum are much dressier Datejust editions craft from gold and embellished with diamonds.
+For example, you can go the straightforward route with a full steel version, fitted with a domed bezel and a simple dial to showcase Rolex’s famous pairing of time and date functions.
+Alternatively, at the other end of the spectrum are much dressier Datejust editions crafted from gold and embellished with diamonds.

-If however, you want the ultimate status watch, then the Rolex President is in order.
+However, if you want the ultimate status watch, then the Rolex President is in order.
 As the Day-Date name implies, this particular Rolex includes a duo of windows on the dial to indicate the date of the month and the day of the week (spelled out in full).
 Rolex only makes the Day-Date President in precious metals – three shades of gold or platinum – but you can choose from different bracelets including the famed President bracelet, the sportier Oyster bracelet, or a classic leather strap.

 Finally, there’s also the Rolex Explorer in the 36mm watch range.
 After switching to a larger 39mm case for a few years, the famous mountaineer’s tool watch has returned to its roots and is once again available in 36mm – ideal for smaller wrists.

 Frequently Asked Questions About Smaller-Sized Watches: